Djibouti: Risk Assessment

 - Increasingly dependent on Ethiopia and China

-- Endemic poverty and unemployment
+- Large informal economy; high poverty and endemic unemployment

 - Dry climate